-Our Registration Statement on Form F-1 was declared effective by the SEC on September 30, 2015, and a FINRA-registered market maker subsequently filed an application on Form 211 with FINRA to quote the ordinary shares on the OTCQB.
+Our Registration Statement on Form F-1 was declared effective by the SEC on September 30, 2015, and a FINRA-registered market maker subsequently filed an application on Form 211 with FINRA to quote our ordinary shares on the OTCQB marketplace (the "OTCQB").
 On March 31, 2016, the application on Form 211 with FINRA to make a market in our ordinary shares was approved by FINRA, and on December 15, 2016, quotation of our ordinary shares began on the OTCQB under the ticker symbol "PVNNF".
 On December 18, 2019, our ordinary shares began to be quoted on the OTC Pink.
-However, due to lack of available resources, we have not been able to comply in a timely manner with our SEC periodic filing obligations for the years ended December 31, 2020 and 2021.
-Accordingly, as of September 29, 2021, the public quote for our stock was removed from the OTC Pink.
-Depending on market and other conditions and the continued development of our products, we will consider applying to have our ordinary shares quoted on the OTC Pink.
+However, due to lack of available resources, we were not able to comply in a timely manner with our SEC periodic filing obligations for the years ended December 31, 2020 and 2021.
+Accordingly, as of September 29, 2021, the public quote for our ordinary shares was removed from the OTC Pink.
+Depending on market and other conditions and the continued development of our products, we may consider applying to have our ordinary shares quoted on the OTC Pink or OTCQB.